Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 Screen_Shot_2022-11-12_at_7.18.17_PM.png PARTLY OPEN

-The tongue gripping surfaces are added together with bite stops, small flat stable plateaus of acrylic located over the terminal molars where they absorb all bite forces before those forces can hurt the tongue.
-In the photo below, the upper bite stops are made of yellow acrylic, and the lower bite stops are made of green acrylic.
+The tongue holding device for dentate patients includes bite stops, small flat stable plateaus of acrylic located over the disto-buccal cusps of the terminal molars, where they absorb all bite forces before those forces can hurt the tongue.
+In the photo above right, the upper bite stops are made of yellow acrylic, and the lower bite stops are made of green acrylic.

 Edit_2709.jpg _DSC4528.png _DSC4575.png